rosiebarker/Grading_System/README.md

 # Grading System

-A simple grading system that allows Admins to create users, courses, enroll and remove students on courses and allow teachers to assign grades to students and for students to view them
+A straightforward grading system that enables Admins to manage users, create courses, enroll and remove students, and allows teachers to assign grades to students.
+Students can also view their grades within the system

 # Project Setup Instructions